Patric & Izabela's Urban Wedding at The Bond Birmingham | City Chic Celebration

 The Father's First Look

 One of Izabela's specific requests was capturing the moment her father saw her in her wedding dress for the first time.
-This candid moment unfolded beautifully, with quiet emotion, pride, and the weight of the day settling in.
+This candid moment unfolded beautifully, quiet emotion, pride, and the weight of the day settling in.

 While not overly dramatic, these genuine reactions are what documentary wedding photography is all about.
 The real, unscripted exchanges that happen between posed moments.